Configuring the .ovhconfig file of your Web Hosting plan

 Continue reading if you wish to edit the .ovhconfig file manually.

-If you no longer have that information, log in to the OVH Control Panel, then click on
+If you no longer have that information, log in to the OVHcloud Control Panel, then click on

-Hosting plans in the services bar on the left.
+Hosting plans.
 Select the name of the hosting plan concerned,and click on the

 Once you are connected to your storage space, you can view all the files that are currently being hosted there.
 Keep your cursor on the root of your hosting plan (which can be represented with a “ / “).
 You should find the .ovhconfig file there.